List of The Waltons characters: Cindy Brunson Walton

 Cindy's parentage is a sensitive topic for her.
-When she was little her mother became ill and died, which greatly upset her, and she becomes angry whenever people show disrespect for their mothers, or disregard for their children, she becomes angry.
-In the season 9 episode "The Carousel," her father was caught in a storm while driving out to see her.
+When she was little her mother became ill and died, which greatly upset her, and she becomes angry whenever people show disrespect for their mothers, or disregard for their children.
+In the season 9 episode "The Carousel," her father, a United States Army career officer, was caught in a storm while driving out to see her.
 He ran off the road and wrecked his car in the poor visibility, which caused his death.
-At his funeral, a mysterious woman appeared among the crowd, triggering memories from Cindy's early childhood.
-She learned that she had been adopted at birth.
-She investigated the matter further until she was able to make contact with the woman again and discover that this was her biological mother, who had been forced to give her up because Cindy's father had died before she was born and she wasn't able to raise a child alone.
-Later she married, and her husband figured out that she had a child out there somewhere.
-He lovingly responded to an ad in the papers Cindy placed to find her mother, and although the woman was remorseful about the situation and reluctant to claim her daughter, Cindy wanted her back in her life and the two reconciled.
-In a case of dramatic irony, Cindy would end up considering adoption after a tragic event caused her own daughter to drown, which drove her to the brink of despair.
-When she expressed a longing to take in a family-less child, Ben decided that he could learn to love such a child as much as she would.
+At his funeral, a mysterious woman appeared in the back among the crowd, triggering memories from Cindy's early childhood.
+She learned surprisingly from going through her military officer father's papers after he died that she had actually been adopted at birth.
+She investigated the matter further until she was able to make contact with the woman again and discover that this was her biological mother, who had been forced to give her up years before because Cindy's father had died before she was born and she wasn't able to raise a child alone.
+Later she married someone else, and her now husband had already figured out that she had a previous child out there somewhere.
+He lovingly responded to an ad in the Washington, D.C. newspapers that Cindy had earlier placed to find her mother, and although the woman was remorseful about the situation and reluctant to claim her daughter, Cindy went to meet her in a park in Washington wanting to find out about her and especially getting her back in her life and the two soon reconciled.
+In a case of dramatic irony, Cindy would end up considering adoption several years later after a tragic event caused her own and Ben's daughter little Virginia to drown, which drove her to the brink of despair.
+When she expressed a longing to take in a parent-less child, Ben Walton then decided that he could also learn to love such a new child as much as she would.